Terms & Conditions

 Complaints and Appeals Process

-- National Training College adopts the principles of natural justice and procedural fairness at every stage of the complaints and appeals process.
-National Training College handles and manages all complaints and appeals in accordance to the Complaints Handling Process and Appeals Process
+- Skills Training College adopts the principles of natural justice and procedural fairness at every stage of the complaints and appeals process.
+Skills Training College handles and manages all complaints and appeals in accordance to the Complaints Handling Process and Appeals Process

 - Students are provided with a clear process to follow in order to lodge a complaint or an appeal.
 All parties involved will be kept informed of the resulting actions and outcomes.